mkrapp/PolarOceanLES/README.md

 ## Experiments A

 A basic experiment where we simulate the cooling of a surface of a 10mx10mx10m ocean box for 5 hours.
+It is initialized with a far-field velocity of 1.4 cm/s, a far-field temperature of -1.9°C (and $\partial T/\partial z$ = 9.5e-4 °C/m) and a salinity of 34.5 g/kg (and $\partial S/\partial z$ = 4.e-4 g/kg/m).

 ```bash
 julia experiments_a.jl experiments_a.toml